mira-merkell/clap-clap/README.md

 All contributions are welcome!

 Help with writing documentation and examples will be much needed in the summer.
-Alternatively, if you could set aside a few hours in late 2025 to help with testing sample plugins before the stable release, that would be greatly appreciated. 🎈
+Alternatively, we would greatly appreciate, if you could set aside a few hours in late 2025 to help with testing sample plugins before the stable release. 🎈

 ## Credits and License